The year of the virtual offsite.

 Virtual Strategic Planning

 Our first virtual strategy client was a large public safety company.
 Their growth rate was slowing, and there was a real threat of market disruption.
 They were organized into six strategic business units that operated independently.
 To recapture their leadership position they needed a new more integrated strategy.
 We grouped the SBUs into three segments.
 We then facilitated a series of virtual offsite meetings to develop strategies for each segment.
 We used a tightly focused combination of online surveys and meetings.
 Each segment completed an Environmental Scan to identify and priority rank major trends.
 They also completed a Competitive Analysis focused on the strengths and weaknesses of each competitor.
 We then went deep within the organization searching for Growth Opportunities, and Erosion Risks.
 These too were priority ranked.
 Finally we created a cohesive strategy using Hambrick’s Strategy Diamond model.
-The client is well on there way back to market leadership.
+The client is well on their way back to market leadership.

 We used a very similar process with a one of the countries largest Home Health care providers.
 We developed growth strategies for each of their seven practice areas.
 We also created an overarching Enterprise Strategy.
 This client is now poised for rapid growth.